lebnxyz/lebmap/README.md

 about the amount of those people that can't go to sleep at night, I could use the query `(0.0:1 | 0.1:1) & 1:2`.

-**On the other hand**, if I want to find out about the correlation of those results -- that is, how many people picked the **same** answer for not being able to sleep as they did for drinking either espresso or decaf semi-weekly, that's where the `=` operator comes in.
-Feel free to play around with combining this with other operators to create complex queries.
+**On the other hand**, if I want to find out about the correlation of those results -- that is, how many people picked the **same** answer for not being able to sleep as they did for drinking either espresso or decaf semi-weekly -- that's where the `=` operator comes in. `0.0:0 = 1:2` lets me know how strong the correlation is between espressoholics and non-sleepers, for example.
+Feel free to play around combining this with other operators to create complex queries.

-I'm not really sure if the "Out of..." textbox on the *Query* tab is useful or not.
-It shouldn't be used for now, but my reasoning for including it was: by default, when you input a query, it searches for respondents within the region you've selected on the map (or within the whole map if you haven't selected any region), so the idea of putting a second query into the "Out of..." box is that it further restricts the search to only people who match that second query.
+Lastly, I'm not really sure if the "Out of..." textbox on the *Query* tab is useful or not.
+It shouldn't be used for now because it's incomplete, but my reasoning for including it was: by default, when you input a query, it searches for respondents within the region you've selected on the map (or within the whole map if you haven't selected any region), so the idea of putting a second query into the "Out of..." box is that it further restricts the search to only people who match that second query.
 For example, I can search for `0.0:0` *out of* `0.0:0 | 0.0:1` to figure out how many people drink espresso daily, out